Department of Public Safety

 DPS also encompasses the Fire and Life Safety Services Department, which responds to emergency incidents such as fire alarm activations across campus in partnership with the Syracuse Fire Department.
 FLSS is responsible for maintaining the University’s fire detection and suppression systems and related life safety equipment.
 FLSS manages and conducts inspections of residential, administrative, and academic facilities to comply with federal, state, and local applicable building and fire codes.
 FLSS staff are certified New York State Code Enforcement Officers.

 Fire and Life Safety Services is housed in the ground floor of Lyman Hall, room 029.

-The Emergency Management and Business Continuity Planning manager also works within the DPS.
-The Emergency Manager for the University is responsible for planning the University’s procedures for emergency response, and works to ensure the policies and structures to facilitate appropriate and timely mobilization following incidents are in place.
-The Emergency Manager is available on an on-call basis for any emergency scenarios which may arise.
+The Emergency Management and Business Continuity Planning director also works within the DPS.
+The Director of Emergency Management for the University is responsible for planning the University’s procedures for emergency response and works to ensure the policies and structures to facilitate appropriate and timely mobilization following incidents are in place.
+The Director of Emergency Management is available on an on-call basis for any emergency scenarios which may arise.
 The position is located within the DPS office in Sims Hall.

-The Department of Public Safety is part of the Division of Campus Safety and Emergency Services, a division created in the fall of 2014 to bring safety-related functions across the University together into one unified reporting structure.
-The Division operates out of a separate office in 119 Euclid Avenue (the former Falk College administrative building) that is open during standard University business hours.
-For general information or questions for the Division of Campus Safety and Emergency Services, call 315.443.8610.
+The Department of Public Safety is part of Campus Safety and Emergency Services, a unit created in the fall of 2014 to bring safety-related functions across the University together into one unified reporting structure.